aumazing94/aumazing94.github.io/_tabs/about.md

 #### Occupation 2: Researcher at dX-Lab, Sungkyunkwan University

-> I am a fourth semester M. Sc. student, majoring in Interaction Science with an emphasis of Human A.I.
+> I am a fourth semester M. Sc. student, majoring in Interaction Science with an emphasis on Human A.I.
 Interaction.
 > - The second author of the COVID-19 related datasets contribution manuscript that was published in Telematics and Informatics journal (IF=6.182)
 > - Leading and assisting research design and writing process for international conferences and journals submissions